 Skip to content

-The Iliopsoas complex is made up of two back-pain-inducing hip flexor muscles - the Psoas and Iliacus.
-These muscles are often referred to together as the Iliopsoas unit because they tend to function and tighten as one.
-Iliopsoas trigger points can wreak complete havoc on the lower back - read on to learn if they are a culprit of your pain and how to relieve them:
+The Iliopsoas is made up of two mean, powerful hip flexor muscles - Iliacus and Psoas.
+These muscles are referred to together as the Iliopsoas complex because they mostly function and tighten as one unit.

 Iliopsoas Trigger Points Symptoms

-Iliopsoas trigger points are known to refer pain to the lower back and the front of the upper thigh.
-As shown in the left figure below, Iliopsoas trigger points can cause nasty low back pain in the lumbar spine region [1].
+Iliopsoas trigger points cause pain in the lower back and the front of the upper thigh.
+As shown in the left figure below, Iliopsoas trigger points can cause the Iliacus and Psoas muscles to wrench on the lower back and refer pain to the lumbar spine region [1].

-Pain is commonly felt on both sides of the low back (pictured is pain from just one side of the Iliopsoas muscles, but both sides are generally tight together causing pain on both sides of the low back).
+When Iliopsoas trigger points are present, pain is commonly felt on both sides of the lower back.
+The image below only shows pain from one side of the Iliopsoas muscles, but both sides are generally tight together causing pain throughout the lower back.

 Iliopsoas Trigger Points

-Iliopsoas Referred Pain Patterns [1].
-Referred pain patterns above are shown for single-sided Iliopsoas trigger points and tightness.
+Iliopsoas Trigger Point Pain Patterns [1].
+Pain patterns above for single-sided Iliopsoas trigger points and tightness.

 Constipation & Iliopsoas Trigger Points

 Yep, you read that right.
-Travell & Simons left no stone unturned in their myofascial pain analysis.
+Our textbook of research on this subject (credit Travell & Simons source [1]) left no stone unturned in their myofascial pain analysis.

-It turns out that a full bowel can place additional pressure on the Psoas portion of the Iliopsoas complex.
-This quote below says it all:
+It turns out that a full bowel can place pressure on the Psoas portion of the Iliopsoas complex.
+The quote below says it all:

 "Patients with constipation who also have psoas TrPs (trigger points) may experience referred pain evoked by the passage of a bolus of hard feces that presses against the TrPs.
 A hypertrophied psoas muscle can compress the neighboring large bowel" [1] p.
 1202.